How it works

 More support for carers

-- caring for someone for 16 hours a week and for at least three months
+- caring for someone for 16 hours a week on average and for at least three months

-We have also committed to making an additional payment to people who get Carer's Allowance and care for more than one disabled child.
+We have committed to making an additional payment to people who get Carer's Allowance and care for more than one disabled person.